 Your water is treated by disinfection.
 Disinfection involves the addition of chlorine or other disinfectants to kill dangerous bacteria and microorganisms that may be in the water.
 Disinfection is considered to be one of the major public health advances of the 20th century.
-Napu'u Water Inc. has not had any Microbial contamination or violations in its history.
+NWI has not had any Microbial contamination or violations in its history.